Hyperbolic Interaction Model For Hierarchical Multi-Label Classification: Experiments

+The hyperparameters used to pre-train the \textit{Poincaré GloVe} and the vanilla \textit{GloVe} are the same values recommended by the authors. \textit{Partial routing} is not applied when training \textit{HyperIM} for \textit{RCV1}, since the label set is not large.
+When evaluating \textit{HyperIM} for \textit{Wi\textit{kiLSHTC}}, due to the scalability issue, the label set is divided into serval groups.
+Models shared the same word embeddings, label embeddings and word encoder parameters predict different groups accordingly.
+This is feasible since the parameters in the prediction layers are the same for all the labels.

-\paragraph{Experimental details} When the embedding dimension $ k $ for \textit{HyperIM} is large, the constrain $ \|\bm{p}\| < 1 $ for $ \bm{p} \in \mathcal{B}^k $ may result in numeric errors.
-Inspired by Tifrea \textit{et al.} \citep{tifrea2018poincar}, the workaround is taken to address this issue, \textit{i.e.} the embedding vector is a concatenation of vectors in the low-dimensional Poincaré ball.
+On account of the numeric error issue caused by the constrain $ \|\bm{p}\| < 1 $ for $ \bm{p} \in \mathcal{B}^k $ when the embedding dimension $ k $ is large, the workaround is taken to address this issue, \textit{i.e.} the embedding vector is a concatenation of vectors in the low-dimensional Poincaré ball.
+Consequently, the embedding dimension for \textit{HyperIM} is $ 75 \times 2D $ as it generally outperforms the baselines.